 If I projected Garcia numbers and he produced like Harrison, I'd hardly call that a successful projection.
 But OPS thinks so.
-There are dozens of these every year.
+There are dozens of these examples every year.

 Baseball analysts use various statistical processes to compare the accuracy of one set of metrics to another.
-You'll see these methods used to measure the accuracy of player projections too.
-There are frequent studies that involve a group of forecasters, often compared to a control group - often a simple age-adjusted, weighted three-year average (the Marcel Method) - and to each other.
+These methods are also used to measure the accuracy of player projections.
+Frequent studies involve a group of forecasters, often compared to a control group-often a simple age-adjusted, weighted three-year average (the Marcel Method)-and to each other.

 Using the results of these studies to determine the best system has little value.
-The test groups typically cover hundreds, or thousands, of players.
+The test groups typically cover hundreds or thousands of players.
 The variance between any one system and another usually amounts to percentage points over the entire study group.
 It's not something that's going to provide any benefit for a tiny sample of 23 players on a fantasy roster.
 There is no way that you can cover normal variability over a roster size of just 23 players.
 This is a point I am going to come back to several times.

-About 15 years ago, before we were smarter, a leading website once published a comparative analysis of a bunch of forecasting systems, using the statistical measures of correlation coefficient, mean error and root mean squared error (don't worry, you're not going to be tested on this).
+About 20 years ago, before we were smarter, a leading website published a comparative analysis of a bunch of forecasting systems using the statistical measures of correlation coefficient, mean error, and root mean squared error (don't worry, you're not going to be tested on this).
 Their results: